kyn-317/common-jwt/README.md

 ```bash
 mvn test
 ```

-## Requirements
-- Java 21 or higher
-- Maven 3.6.3 or higher

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.